SEN assistant with extensive specialist experience

 Experience, training and skills

 I graduated from Goldsmiths University of London with a bachelor’s degree in Education, Culture and Society.
 I am passionate about Education and I have extensive experience working with children with social and communication difficulties, challenging behaviour, and other learning difficulties.
-I have experience teaching and supporting children with additional needs including ASD, ADHD, GDD, PMLD, BESD, visual impairment, Dyslexia.
+I have experience teaching and supporting children with additional needs including ASD, PDA, ADHD, GDD, PMLD, BESD, visual impairment, Dyslexia.

 I have experience working with children and young people in a number of different educational and community settings such as mainstream schools, independent schools, art clubs, charities, and hospital schools.